Home »

 All patient information stored in the WBDR is de-identified and confidential.
 The data policy guidelines of Health Solutions adhere to both the CE-mark (Conformité Européenne) and the U.K. IGSoC (Information Governance Statement of Compliance) standards, and are compliant with the General Data Protection Regulation (GDPR).

-The WBDR 2021 Data Report includes demographic and clinical data on more than 9,000 patients from 104 HTCs and 37 countries.
+The WBDR 2023 Data Report includes data on 14,342 people with hemophilia and VWD from 119 hemophilia treatment centres (HTCs) and 44 countries.
 Please credit the WFH when WBDR data are used in presentations, publications, or other research materials.

 Previous reports: